 You may think you can’t actually learn how to be more charismatic because it’s an inborn quality.
 Nothing further from the truth.

-Numerous studies, including one conducted by Harvard Business Review and ones included in the recent book The Charisma Myth indicate that you can practice and learn charismatic behavior just like any other skill.
+Numerous studies, including one conducted by Harvard Business Review and one included in the recent book The Charisma Myth, indicate that you can practice and learn charismatic behavior just like any other skill.

 Talent plays a role here, of course, but even the most charismatic people continuously learn about effective communication, building presence, leadership, and persuasion.